-Whereas in Type-II bacterial RCs and PSII, electron transfer (ET) proceeds along only one of the two pseudo-symmetric branches, over the past few years evidence has been accumulated that both branches are active in ET in PSI resulting in a twosided ET, often denoted as 'bidirectional ET' (see for review: Santabarbara et al., 2010).
-Since femtosecond optical studies indicated the accessory Chl A-1 to be the primary electron donor (Holzwarth et al., 2006; Müller et al., 2010), the structural asymmetry of the P700 Chl a/Chl a' dimer is no longer a convincing argument against the participation of both branches in ET.
-A possible reason for the occurrence of the two-sided ET in Type-I systems as PSI and RCs of heliobacteria (Thamarath et al., 2012b) but not in Type-II systems as PSII and purple bacterial RC might be that the quinones in Type-II RCs function as a 'two-electron gate', with a mobile quinone on the inactive branch being used as a terminal acceptor (Müh et al., 2012).
-In Type-I systems, on the other hand, the iron-sulfur clusters act as terminal acceptors, while the quinone serves as an intermediary in electron transfer making two-sided ET feasible.
+Whereas in type II bacterial RCs and PSII electron transfer (ET) proceeds along only one of the two pseudosymmetric branches, over the past few years evidence has been accumulated to show that both branches are active in ET in PSI, resulting in a two-sided ET often denoted as bidirectional ET (see Santabarbara et al., 2010).
+Since femtosecond optical studies indicated the accessory Chl A{-1} to be the primary electron donor (Holzwarth et al., 2006; Müller et al., 2010), the structural asymmetry of the P700 Chl a/Chl a' dimer is no longer a convincing argument against the participation of both branches in ET.
+A possible reason for the occurrence of the two-sided ET in type I systems as PSI and RCs of heliobacteria (Thamarath et al., 2012b) but not in type II systems as PSII and purple bacterial RC might be that the quinones in type II RCs function as a two-electron gate, with a mobile quinone on the inactive branch being used as a terminal acceptor (Müh et al., 2012).
+In type I systems, on the other hand, the iron-sulfur clusters act as terminal acceptors, while the quinone serves as an intermediary in electron transfer, making two-sided ET feasible.
 While consensus on the two-sided nature of ET in both prokaryotic and eukaryotic PSI has been reached (Fairclough et al., 2003; Redding et al., 2007), the molecular details controlling the ET pathways are not yet fully elucidated (Berthold et al., 2012).
-The relative activity of the two branches is in favor of the Abranch, but seems to vary among different organisms ranging from ~3 to 2 in green algae (Holzwarth et al., 2006; Li et al., 2006) to ~3-4 to 1 in cyanobacteria (Ramesh et al., 2004; Dashdorj et al., 2005).
-The relation between the activity of the ET pathways and the electron (spin) density distribution between the two parts of the donor is not understood.
-In addition, the reducing conditions of the quinones appear to affect the relative branch activity with, e.g., ET in Synechococcus lividus occurring solely along the B branch at low temperature (100 K) and strongly reducing conditions (Poluektov et al., 2005).
-Hence, the factors inducing the initial asymmetry are not yet understood.
+The relative activity of the two branches is in favor of the A branch but seems to vary among different organisms ranging from ~ 3 to 2 in green algae (Holzwarth et al., 2006; Li et al., 2006) and \sim 3-4 to 1 in cyanobacteria (Ramesh et al., 2004; Dashdorj et al., 2005).
+The relation between the activity of the ET pathways and the electron (spin) density

-05 Scheme 1: Reaction cycle in PSI with reduced F_X acceptor and electron transfer over both branches of cofactors, A and B. After absorption of a photon, electron transfer occurs from the P700 donor to the primary acceptors A0.
-Upon chemical pre-reduction of F_X the electron transfer becomes cyclic.
-Due to spin-conservation, the spin-correlated radical pair (SCRP) is formed in a pure singlet state.
-The SCRP in its singlet state can either recombine to the diamagnetic ground-state or undergo coherent singlet-triplet interconversion to its electronic triplet state.
-This interconversion relies on the difference of the g values of the two electrons, Δg , 10 and the hyperfine interaction with magnetic nuclei.
-According to the radical-pair mechanism (RPM), this influence of the nuclei on the radical pair dynamics leads to spin-sorting and hence to enrichment of nuclear spin states in the two decay channels.
-In frozen samples, three-spin mixing (TSM) produces nuclear hyperpolarization based on the secular part of the hyperfine interaction, A, the coupling between the two electrons, d, the pseudo-secular hyperfine coupling, B, and the nuclear Zeeman frequency, ω_1 .
-Furthermore, caused by the different kinetics of the two decay channels (T_S vs T_T), the differential decay (DD) mechanism for 15 nuclear spin-hyperpolarization occurs.
-From the triplet state of the SCRP, a molecular donor triplet state is formed which decays with a triplet lifetime, T(3P700), of ~3 us (Polm and Brettel, 1998) making the occurrence of the differential relaxation (DR) mechanism unlikely.
+Scheme 1.
+Reaction cycle in PSI, with reduced F_X acceptor and electron transfer, over both branches of cofactors A and B. After the absorption of a photon, electron transfer occurs from the P700 donor to the primary acceptors A_0 .
+Upon chemical prereduction of F_X, the electron transfer becomes cyclic.
+Due to spin conservation, the spin-correlated radical pair (SCRP) are formed in a pure singlet state.
+The SCRP in its singlet state can either recombine to the diamagnetic ground state or undergo coherent singlet-triplet interconversion to its electronic triplet state.
+This interconversion relies on the difference in the g values of the two electrons, Δg , and the hyperfine interaction with magnetic nuclei.
+According to the radical pair mechanism (RPM), this influence of the nuclei on the radical pair dynamics leads to spin sorting and, hence, to enrichment of nuclear spin states in the two decay channels.
+In frozen samples, threespin mixing (TSM) produces nuclear hyperpolarization based on the secular part of the hyperfine interaction, A, the coupling between the two electrons, d, the pseudosecular hyperfine coupling, B, and the nuclear Zeeman frequency, ω{I} .
+Furthermore, as caused by the different kinetics of the two decay channels ($T{\rm S}$ vs. $T{\rm T}$), the differential decay (DD) mechanism for nuclear spin hyperpolarization occurs.
+From the triplet state of the SCRP, a molecular donor triplet state is formed, which decays with a triplet lifetime, $T(^{3}P700)$, of \sim 3 μs (Polm and Brettel, 1998), making the occurrence of the differential relaxation (DR) mechanism unlikely.